CZ-NIC/knot/doc/man_kjournalprint.rst

   Removes changes coloring.

 **-z**, **--zone-list**
-  Instead of reading jurnal, display the list of zones in the DB.
+  Instead of reading the journal, display the list of zones in the DB.
   (*zone_name* not needed)

 **-c**, **--check**